tensorflow/models/research/slim/README.md

 ```

-## Evaluating the provided Checkpoints:

-To evaluate the checkpoints provided with this release, one need only download
-the checkpoints and run the evaluation script.
+# Evaluating performance of a model
+<a id='Eval'></a>

+To evaluate the performance of a model (whether pretrained or your own),
+you can use the eval.py script, as shown below.

 Note that the provided checkpoints contain the model's weights only.
 They do
 not contain variables associated with training, such as weight's moving averages